matthewdu/i94-parser/README.md

 # i94-parser
----

 This is a simple parser for figuring out how many days you have stayed in the US per year.
 It takes data from the I94 history page.
 I wrote it mainly to help fill out Schedule OI - Other Information for the 1040NR tax form.

 ## Quick Start
-Clone and be in root directory project:
+Clone and be in root directory of project:
 ```
 ruby parser.rb demo.txt
 ```